-Everyone can get $60 a week in their child's first year — if the child was due or born on or after 1 July 2018.
-Some people can get up to $60 a week when their child is 2 and 3 — it depends on family income.
+Everyone can get a weekly payment in their child’s first year — if the child was due or born on or after 1 July 2018.
+Some people can get a payment until their child is 3 — it depends on family income.

 What you need to know

 - If you’re the primary caregiver, you can get the payment.
 For the first year of getting Best Start, it doesn’t matter how much your family earns.

 - Payments start when your parental leave payments end.

 - If you’re also eligible for a Parental Tax Credit, you have to choose 1 or the other.

 - When the child turns 3 your entitlement to Best Start ends.

 - your child was born on or after 1 July 2018

 - you’re a NZ citizen or permanent resident, or you care for a child who is a resident and present in NZ.

 If you’re a NZ permanent resident